-- 1. The student, parent/caregiver will be informed (verbally or in writing) by the Course Teacher and/or Head Teacher, of the suspected or proven malpractice and be presented with the evidence, in a timely manner. - 2.
-An 'N' Warning letter will be generated by the Course Teacher or Head Teacher to officially inform the student/supervisor of the malpractice and what the student needs to do to redeem the 'N' Warning letter. - 3.
+- 1. The student, parent/caregiver will be informed (verbally or in writing) by the Course Teacher or Head Teacher, of the suspected or proven malpractice and be presented with the evidence, in a timely manner. - An N Warning letter will be generated by the Course Teacher or Head Teacher to officially inform the student/supervisor of the malpractice and what the student needs to do to redeem the N Warning letter. - 3.
 The student will be given the opportunity to present any evidence or information to support their position (drafts of work, witness statements, etc) to the Course Teacher and Head Teacher. - 4.
-Notes/records of any discussions/interviews will be taken and kept securely. - 5.
-Confidentiality will be maintained at all times by all parties.
+Notes/records of any discussions/interviews will be taken by the Course Teacher or Head Teacher and kept securely. - 5.
+Confidentiality will be maintained at all times by all parties. - Head Teacher to inform Deputy Principal (Curriculum) of malpractice for updating of NESA Malpractice register - 7.
+The student will be informed of their right of appeal and the appeal process.
+Appeals must be lodged to the Deputy Principal within 2 school days of verbal/written notification of an incidence of malpractice.